JoFrieWeiss/Yong-Weiss-et-al.-2025/genC_pipeline/ReadMe.md

 The `pre_genC_pipeline` processes raw sedaDNA read counts and habitat classification metadata
 to calculate group-specific DNA weight proportions (e.g., aquatic, terrestrial, viruses),
-which are required as input for this biomass estimation workflow.
+which are required as input for this OC<sub>DNA projected</sub> estimation workflow.

 ---